How To Apostille Documents in the Philippines: An Ultimate Guide to DFA Authentication

 7. Driver’s License

-• Must have a notarized affidavit that states the necessary factual circumstances and indicates the certificate/s as attachment/s.
+• A notarized affidavit must state the necessary factual circumstances and indicate the certificate/s as attachment/s.

 • Please secure a Certificate of Authority for a Notarial Act (CANA) signed by the Executive Judge/Vice Executive Judge/any office authorized signatories (issued by the Regional Trial Court).